-Funded by a special grant from the Tennessee Board of Regents, Tennessee State University will offer a residential summer session July 6- July 19, 2013 to let high school students explore the various STEM fields – the sciences, technology, engineering, and mathematics and other academic programs at TSU and to help them envision attending college to study those subjects.
-The Math Academy is open to students who will be high school sophomores and juniors in the fall of 2014.
+Funded by a special grant from the Tennessee Board of Regents, Tennessee State University will offer a residential summer session July 12- July 24, 2015 to afford high school students explore the various STEM fields – the sciences, technology, engineering, and mathematics and other academic programs at TSU and to help them envision attending college to study those subjects.
+The Math Academy is open to students who will be high school sophomores and juniors in the fall of 2015.
 Students from underrepresented groups especially are encouraged to apply.

 Chosen from Metro Nashville Public Schools and surrounding areas, the students will live on campus in Tennessee State University residence halls during the two-week session.
 This is a free program and housing, meals, and all activities will be paid for by the grant.

 To be eligible and selected to participate in the Summer Math Academy, STUDENTS MUST: